mdislam/spark-streaming-twitter-hashtag/README.md

 Please note that, I have run this only in local machine.
 Forgot to run in the ukko cluster.
 The arguments of run should be spark://ukkoXXX:7077 [filter1] [filter2] ... ...

+Sample Output is added in a separate text file.
+Unfortunately the program is needed to be stopped by Ctrl + C :-(